Disclosure: I sometimes earn money or products from any of the companies mentioned on this site. Learn more.

 If you’re planning to build your own home, there are so many ways you are likely to blow your construction budget.
 Check out these six ways you might unwittingly destroy it, and then get helpful tips to avoid blowing it in the first place.

-Mark had a conversation with our local building inspector that absolutely floored me.
+We recently had a conversation with our local building inspector that absolutely floored me.

 He told us about how it is common for him to inspect newly built $500,000+ homes and for them to have plywood countertops at the final inspection.
 PLYWOOD.
 COUNTERTOPS.